-- 7. The contingent consideration represents the present value of the Company's commitment to pay approximately US\$33 million on securing newly executed long-term contracts for the supply of water by EPCOR 130 Project Inc. and finalization of certain pending agreements with third parties.
-The Company is reasonably certain that it will be required to settle the commitment related to EPCOR 130 Project Inc. by way of cash payments and, accordingly, recognized the liability for contingent consideration in the consolidated statements of financial position. - The Company entered into various agreements for lease of land and buildings including office space.
-For additional information on lease liabilities, refer to EPCOR's consolidated financial statements for the years ended December 31, 2023 and 2022.
+- The contingent consideration represents the present value of the Company's commitment to pay approximately US\$33 million on securing newly executed long-term contracts for the supply of water by EPCOR 130 Project Inc. and finalization of certain pending agreements with third parties and \$5 million on the Harmony share purchase acquisition.
+The Company is reasonably certain that it will be required to settle the commitment related to EPCOR 130 Project Inc. and Harmony by way of cash payments and, accordingly, recognized the liability for contingent consideration in the consolidated statements of financial position. - 8.
+The Company entered into various agreements for lease of land and buildings including office space.
+For additional information on lease liabilities, refer to EPCOR's consolidated financial statements for the years ended December 31, 2024 and 2023. - The Company entered into financial electricity purchase contracts to backstop the load requirements and fix the Company's future electricity procurement costs.
+The estimates for these contracts are subject to changes in expected load requirements.
+For additional information on financial electricity purchase contracts, refer to Financial risk management (note 25) of the consolidated financial statements for the years ended December 31, 2024 and 2023.

-As at February 15, 2024, there were three common shares of the Company outstanding, all of which are owned by the City.
-During the year ended December 31, 2023, the Company paid a dividend of \$185 million to the City which will be increased to \$193 million in 2024 and beyond until such time as the EPCOR Board recommends that it be changed.
+As at February 27, 2025, there were three common shares of the Company outstanding, all of which are owned by the City.
+During the year ended December 31, 2024, the Company paid a dividend of \$193 million to the City which will be increased to \$201 million in 2025 and beyond until such time as the EPCOR Board recommends that it be changed.

 In the normal course of business, EPCOR provides payment guarantees and performance assurances bonds on behalf of its subsidiaries to meet the conditions of the agreements with third parties.
-At December 31, 2023, guarantees of \$641 million (2022 - \$559 million) have been issued to various third parties.
+At December 31, 2024, guarantees of \$934 million (2023 - \$641 million) have been issued to various third parties.